giuliano108/guix-packages/notes/rust-starship.md

 ## Manually fixing the `rpath` (dynamic linker search path)

+_Update_: I wrote this section before discovering [nonguix](https://gitlab.com/nonguix/nonguix/).
+Its `binary-build-system` automates the patchelf gymnastics described below in a safe and reproducible way.
+I've used it for the first time to package `babashka` (some notes about that [here](babashka.md)).

 Of course, trying to run `starship` outside of the Docker container yields an error:

 ```